You may have heard that Upwork is a great place to start a side hustle, or even to become a full-time freelancer.

 That said, you should always be thinking about your future niche(s).
 Because there’s so much competition on Upwork, appealing to a particular niche within your wider area of expertise can help you win more clients and earn better rates.

 For example, if you’re a social media guru who has worked with many restaurants, highlight that fact.

 3. Consider adding an introductory video

 Most of the jobs on Upwork are remote work.
 It’s unlikely that you’ll ever meet a client in person, and you may not even speak to them on the phone.
-Most of the time, it’s pretty impersonal and transactional: you get an assignment, and then you submit the deliverables.
+Most of the time, it’s pretty impersonal and transactional: you get an assignment, complete it and submit the deliverables.

-That’s part of the reason why feedback is so important — to a client, you’re one anonymous face out of thousands and thousands.
+That’s part of the reason why feedback is so important: to a client, you’re one anonymous face out of thousands.